 If you don’t want to place the support request form sitewide, think of the pages where people are more likely to have questions or where they are likely to go if they have one.
 Typically, Home page and instructions related pages are a good place to start, but don’t forget you can also add this widget on the Intranet, or right in the app.

-For instance, we have a “contact us” button displayed on Getsitecontrol admin dashboard, so whenever a user has a question on how things work, they can reach us right there.
+For instance, we have a “Contact us” button displayed on the Getsitecontrol admin dashboard, so whenever a user has a question on how things work, they can reach us right there.

 We’ve already mentioned that you can instantly receive every new message to your email and respond directly.
-What you also can do to organize customer interactions is connect any other software to the form using Zapier.
-It can be a Helpdesk tool, a CRM solution, or even an email marketing app if that makes sense for your business processes.
-To connect a form to 3rd-party software, go to the Integrations tab.
+Using the Integrations tab, you can also connect practically any cloud app to the form.
+For instance, you may want to send the incoming requests to your Helpdesk tool, CRM solution, or even email marketing software if that makes sense for your business.

 Set up an autoresponder